-5. Fortifying forms of collective social organization: signs of progress

-The signs of this progress on a collective level are quite evident when we consider their leadership positions within the community-based association that was recently created in July of 2020: for instance, the president of the association is a woman, and in the directory of the association, 5 women and 6 men participate, in such a way that there is gender parity (almost 50% men and 50% women) within this particular instance.
+5. Fortifying forms of collective social organization: signs of progress association, 5 women and 6 men participate, in such a way that there is gender parity (almost 50% men and 50% women) within this particular instance.
 When it comes to commercialization, positive results also become clearly evident.
 Many of the women from "Mearim" commercialize breads, yogurt and crackers at a local level (in the community, selling from home-to-home) and every 15 days, they commercialize in marketplaces.